 Property agents use it to promote the environmental credentials and benefits of a building to potential purchasers and tenants.

 Design teams use it as a method to improve the performance of their buildings and their own experience and knowledge of environmental aspects of sustainability.

 Managers use it to reduce running costs, measure and improve the performance of buildings, empower staff, develop action plans and monitor and report performance at both the single building and portfolio level.

 BRE is a prominent Founding Member of the UK Green Building Council.
 BREEAM is the preferred scheme for a number of the national Green Building Councils across Europe, including the Netherlands, Norway and others.
 See here for details of our National Scheme Operators throughout Europe.

-You can search for BREEAM certified buildings on GreenBookLive.
-Go to www.greenbooklive.com/breeambuildings This provides information on buildings certified under post-2008 versions of BREEAM.
+You can search for BREEAM projects on GreenBookLive.
+Go to www.greenbooklive.com/breeambuildings This provides information on building assessments certified under post-2008 versions of BREEAM.
 It includes most buildings with a few exceptions of buildings that have confidentiality conditions attached to their publicity.
 You can conduct refined searches by rating, scheme, country and other characteristics.

 Note: You can also generate a 'google map' and search for BREEAM Assessors, In-Use Auditors and BREEAM APs on GreenBookLive.